 - Write a dissertation research proposal based on the survey method

 Teaching and learning methods

 There will be a mixture of lectures and workshops.

 Please note the information in scheduled activity hours are for guidance only and may change.

 Non-assessed weekly workshop exercises provide an opportunity for formative feedback on understanding and progress.
-Formative feedback is also given on plans for each of the formal assignment essays and full written feedback is provided for both of these in grademark
+Full written feedback is provided for both the coursework assignments in grademark.

 |Scheduled activity hours|